 Do you have the one annoying spammer that will not stop emailing your service desk?
 Would you like to customize the design of your email directly from Jira Service Desk?

-While a light email management is covered within Jira Service Desk, there are times when stricter requirements need to be put in place, such as blacklisting emails, ability to send emails outside of Jira, handling multiple issue types via email and email manipulation (such as inserting values from the email body into custom fields).
+While a light email management is covered within Jira Service Desk, there are times when stricter requirements need to be put in place, such as blacklisting emails, sending emails outside of Jira, handling multiple issue types via email and email manipulation (such as inserting values from the email body into custom fields).

 The incoming email configuration allows you to you to perform regex filters, blacklists, workflow transitions and more.

-Looking at the example below, we can see a mail handler set for a project, and with this we perform the task of Creating or Commenting on an Issue, as well as Initializing issue fields.
+In the example below, we can see a mail handler set for a project, and we can perform the task of Creating or Commenting on an Issue, as well as Initializing issue fields.

 For example, if the body of the email contains “Urgent matter” then the Impact is set to “High”: